-Other factors that may cause increase in uric acid level include:
+Other factors that may cause an increase in uric acid level include:

 Uric acid is a byproduct of fructose metabolism.

-What happens when the uric acid levels go high?
+What happens if uric acid levels go high?

 The Solution: Focus on lifestyle changes to reduce the risk

 - Follow a healthy and balanced diet: Consume a diet that contains mostly vegetables, whole grains, fruits and low-fat dairy.

 - Watch out that protein level: Limit daily proteins from meat, fish and poultry.
-Add protein to your diet from low-fat or fat-free dairy products such as yoghurt and skimmed milk, which is associated with reduced uric acid levels.
+Add protein in diet from low-fat or fat-free dairy products that is yoghurt and skimmed milk, which helps to reduce uric acid levels.